vijayraavi/elasticsearch/API-Implementation.md

 	The HTTP GET operation retrieves the customer data from storage and constructs a _Customer_ object, and then populates the _Links_ collection.
 The result is formatted as a JSON response message.
 Each link comprises the following fields:

-	a.
-The relationship between the object being returned and the object described by the link.
+	- The relationship between the object being returned and the object described by the link.
 In this case "self" indicates that the link is a reference back to the object itself (similar to a _this_ pointer in many object-oriented languages), and "orders" is the name of a collection containing the related order information.

-	b.
-The hyperlink (_HRef_) for the object being described by the link in the form of a URI.
+	- The hyperlink (_HRef_) for the object being described by the link in the form of a URI.

-	c.
-The type of HTTP request (_Action_) that can be sent to this URI.
+	- The type of HTTP request (_Action_) that can be sent to this URI.

-	d.
-The format of any data (_LinkedResourceMIMETypes_) that should be provided in the HTTP request or that can be returned in the response, depending on the type of the request.
+	- The format of any data (_LinkedResourceMIMETypes_) that should be provided in the HTTP request or that can be returned in the response, depending on the type of the request.

 	The HATEOAS links shown in the example HTTP response indicate that a client application can perform the following operations:

-	a.
-An HTTP GET request to the URI _http://adventure-works.com/customers/2_ to fetch the details of the customer (again).
+	- An HTTP GET request to the URI _http://adventure-works.com/customers/2_ to fetch the details of the customer (again).
 The data can be returned as XML or JSON.

-	b.
-An HTTP PUT request to the URI _http://adventure-works.com/customers/2_ to modify the details of the customer.
+	- An HTTP PUT request to the URI _http://adventure-works.com/customers/2_ to modify the details of the customer.
 The new data must be provided in the request message in x-www-form-urlencoded format.

-	c.
-An HTTP DELETE request to the URI _http://adventure-works.com/customers/2_ to delete the customer.
+	- An HTTP DELETE request to the URI _http://adventure-works.com/customers/2_ to delete the customer.
 The request does not expect any additional information or return data in the response message body.

-	d.
-An HTTP GET request to the URI _http://adventure-works.com/customers/2/orders_ to find all the orders for the customer.
+	- An HTTP GET request to the URI _http://adventure-works.com/customers/2/orders_ to find all the orders for the customer.
 The data can be returned as XML or JSON.

-	e.
-An HTTP PUT request to the URI _http://adventure-works.com/customers/2/orders_ to create a new order for this customer.
+	- An HTTP PUT request to the URI _http://adventure-works.com/customers/2/orders_ to create a new order for this customer.
 The data must be provided in the request message in x-www-form-urlencoded format.

 ## Considerations for handling exceptions
 By default, in the ASP.NET Web API framework, if an operation throws an uncaught exception the framework returns a response message with HTTP status code 500 (Internal Server Error).
 In many cases, this simplistic approach is not useful in isolation, and makes determining the cause of the exception difficult.
 Therefore you should adopt a more comprehensive approach to handling exceptions, considering the following points: